nippur72/PolymerTS/README.md

    // ...
 }
 ```
-Registration is done with `createElement` but be sure to call it after the `WebComponentsReady` event has been fired:
+Registration is done with `register()` but be sure to call it after the `WebComponentsReady` event has been fired:
 ```JavaScript
    <script>
    window.addEventListener('WebComponentsReady', function (e) {